pact-foundation/pact-go/CONTRIBUTING.md

 ## Integration Tests

-Before releasing a new version, in addition to the standard (isolated) tests we smoke test the key features against a running Daemon and Broker.
+Before releasing a new version, in addition to the standard (isolated) tests we smoke test the key features against the latest code and Broker.

-Run `make pact` to start the daemon and run integration tests.
+Run `make pact` to run the integration tests.